-Dr. Barry Franklin says he cautions anyone who’s over the age of 45 from partaking in the winter chore.
-This is because of what he calls the “perfect storm” of factors, which seem to combine to cause heart attacks.
+Dr. Barry Franklin plows right into it: He cautions anyone who’s over the age of 45 against trying the winter chore.
+This is because of what he calls the “perfect storm” of factors, which seem to combine, to cause heart attacks.

 Dr. Luke Laffin, a cardiologist at Cleveland Clinic, says he encourages people to start finding other ways to remove snow, once they turn 55.
 The risk for injury of muscle, ligament or tendon, as well as bone or cartilage, is just the basic problem.